wthwangxp/-/README.md

-This my first code of learning DeepSeek# - basic Application
+# -This my first code of learning DeepSeek
+basic Application